tomchen-ctj/notes/Arxiv notes.md

 Due to the lack of amount of video datasets, and the prohibitive computation overhead of video datasets.
 Directly learning self-supervised representations from video data might result in sub-optimal performance.
 Utilize a image-based model pre-trained with self- or language supervision enables the model to learn strong spatial and temporal information without relying on the video labeled data.

 iBoot architecture: A frozen Image-based target network and a 3D ResNet online network with a linear mapping head.
 (Quite like BYOL without EMA) [link](https://arxiv.org/pdf/2206.08339.pdf)

+## SimA: Simple Softmax-free Attention for Vision Transformers

+Transformer is difficult to deploy in many applications, and it's partly because due to the Softmax layer.
+Authors propose a novel Softmax-free attention block that normalizes query and key matrices with simple l1 norm instead of Softmax layer.
+Moreover, changing SimA from multi-head to single-head has only a small effect on the accuracy, which may simplify the attention block further. [link](https://arxiv.org/pdf/2206.08898.pdf)

+## UNIFIED-IO: A UNIFIED MODEL FOR VISION, LANGUAGE, AND MULTI-MODAL TASKS

+Unified model for a bunch of downstream tasks, the overall architechture is Transformer Encoder - Decoder and for different input and tasks using different additional encoder & decoder.
+Note that Image serialization using a VQ-VAE. [link](https://arxiv.org/pdf/2206.08916.pdf)

+## VLMixer: Unpaired Vision-Language Pre-training via Cross-Modal CutMix

+Propose a cross-modal cutmix method for implicit cross-modal alignment learning in unpaired VLP.
+Attaching cross-modal noise on uni-modal data could guide models to learn token-level interactions across modalities for better denoising.
+Move image tokens to Language tokens.  [link](https://arxiv.org/pdf/2206.08919.pdf)

+## Bridge-Tower: Building Bridges Between Encoders in Vision-Language Representation Learning

+Existing vision-language models either use lightweight uni-modal encoders and learn to extract, align and fuse both modalities simultaneously in a cross-modal encoder, or feed the last-layer unimodal features directly into the top cross-modal encoder, ignoring the semantic information at the different levels in the deep uni-modal encoders.
+Authors propose the Bridge-Tower that consists of a visual encoder, a textual encoder, a cross-modal encoder, and multiple lightweight bridge layers. [link](https://arxiv.org/pdf/2206.08657.pdf)